Day 17: A Long Footbridge, and Road Walk to Ngunguru

 Afterwards, we conferred with Peter and Susanna, and decided that a longish day tomorrow would set us up well for getting to a free campsite at Reotahai Bay, next to Whangārei Harbor, where we will need to arrange for another ferry across that body of water.

-Deciding on a bit of a simpler dinner because I was tired, I cooked two packets of ramen with two packet of tuna.
-It was good, but turned out to be a little too much food.
+Deciding on a bit of a simpler dinner because I was tired, I cooked two packets of ramen with two packets of tuna.
+It was good, but still somehow turned out to be a little too much food.

 Ngunguru River